Content-addressable storage: In distributed computing

-The simplest way to implement a CAS system is to have all of the files stored within a typical database to which clients connect to add, query and retrieve files.
-However, the unique properties of content addressability means that the paradigm is well suited for computer systems in which multiple hosts collaboratively manage files with no central authority, such as distributed file sharing systems, in which the physical location of a hosted file can change rapidly in response to changes in network topography, while the exact content of the files to be retrieved are of more importance to users than their current physical location.
+The simplest way to implement a CAS system is to store all of the files within a typical database to which clients connect to add, query, and retrieve files.
+However, the unique properties of content addressability mean that the paradigm is well suited for computer systems in which multiple hosts collaboratively manage files with no central authority, such as distributed file sharing systems, in which the physical location of a hosted file can change rapidly in response to changes in network topology, while the exact content of the files to be retrieved are of more importance to users than their current physical location.
 In a distributed system, content hashes are often used for quick network-wide searches for specific files, or to quickly see which data in a given file has been changed and must be propagated to other members of the network with minimal bandwidth usage.
 In these systems, content addressability allows highly variable network topology to be abstracted away from users who wish to access data, compared to systems like the World Wide Web, in which a consistent location of a file or service is key to easy use.

+Content-addressable networks

 History

 A hardware device called the Content Addressable File Store (CAFS) was developed by International Computers Limited (ICL) in the late 1960s and put into use by British Telecom in the early 1970s for telephone directory lookups.
 The user-accessible search functionality was maintained by the disk controller with a high-level application programming interface (API) so users could send queries into what appeared to be a black box that returned documents.
 The advantage was that no information had to be exchanged with the host computer while the disk performed the search.

 Paul Carpentier and Jan van Riel coined the term CAS while working at a company called FilePool in the late 1990s.
 FilePool was purchased by EMC Corporation in 2001 and was released the next year as Centera.
 The timing was perfect; the introduction of the Sarbanes–Oxley Act in 2002 required companies to store huge amounts of documentation for extended periods and required them to do so in a fashion that ensured they were not edited after-the-fact.

 A number of similar products soon appeared from other large-system vendors.
 In mid-2004, the industry group SNIA began working with a number of CAS providers to create standard behavior and interoperability guidelines for CAS systems.

 In addition to CAS, a number of similar products emerged that added CAS-like capabilities to existing products; notable among these was IBM Tivoli Storage Manager.
 The rise of cloud computing and the associated elastic cloud storage systems like Amazon S3 further diluted the value of dedicated CAS systems.
 Dell purchased EMC in 2016 and stopped sales of the original Centera in 2018 in favor of their elastic storage product.